Frequently Asked Questions

 Yes, and no. All parents have rights and obligations, which are not dependent on each other.

-The State has an interest in insuring that all children are financially supported.
+The State has an interest in ensuring that all children are financially supported.
 If there is a step parent that will take over, then it would be a step parent adoption.
 If the other parent wants you to give up your rights too, there would be a possible single parent adoption.
 But it would be very difficult – if not impossible – to accomplish if you are wanting to give up your rights to avoid paying support to the other parent.

 Does joint custody mean I don't have to pay child support?